If You Want To Actually Get Hired, These Are 11 'Weaknesses' Bosses Usually Like To Hear During Job Interviews

 Advertisement

-stressed out woman at computer fizkes | Shutterstock
+stressed out woman at computer is a perfectionist fizkes | Shutterstock

-While paying close attention to detail and wanting to perform at the peak of your abilities indicates that you're dedicated to your work, aiming for perfection isn't always the best strategy.
+While paying close attention to detail and wanting to perform at the peak of your abilities indicate that you're dedicated to your work, aiming for perfection isn't always the best strategy.
 Leaning too hard on the idea that your work needs to be perfect can create roadblocks in workflow, especially with team projects.
 Not only that, being a perfectionist can damage your sense of self-worth.

 Certified life coach Ellen Nyland defined perfectionism as "the relentless pursuit of flawlessness and the setting of unattainably high standards, often accompanied by self-criticism and fear of failure... and having a constant sense of never feeling good enough."